ssilbory/jekins-example/README.md

 - create-catalog-app.sh   Create a catalog app.

 # Sample Jenkinsfiles
+- Jenkinsfile.docker
+A simple JenkinsfileDocker build for VMs and Docker in Docker (bad idea)
+- Jenkinsfile.img
-Jenkinsfile.docker        A simple JenkinsfileDocker build for VMs and Docker in Docker (bad idea) Jenkinsfile.img           A Jenkinsfile using img (see img-jenkins dir for building Docker image for this.) https://github.com/genuinetools/img
+A Jenkinsfile using img (see img-jenkins dir for building a Docker image for this.) https://github.com/genuinetools/img
+- Jenkinsfile.kaniko
-Jenkinsfile.kaniko        A Jenkinsfile using Kaniko https://github.com/GoogleContainerTools/kaniko
+A Jenkinsfile using Kaniko
+https://github.com/GoogleContainerTools/kaniko